Keeping Subterranean Termites Away From Your Humble Home

 April 15, 2022 - Termites

-A termite infestation is the last thing you want in your Humble home.
+A termite infestation is the last thing you want in your Humble, TX area home.
 Besides property damage, the insects invite allergies when they leave droppings in your space.
 Subterranean termites invade your Humble home through tunnels and nests.
 A typical subterranean colony has distinct castes.

 The reproductive class, which comprises the king and queen, handles mating and population.
 The worker class cares for other members by looking for food and repairing nests.
 Lastly, the soldiers defend the colony from other insects.